-More importantly, Eric understands the debilitating effect that a car accident can have on a client’s life.
-He carefully explores with each client the many ways that the collision and their injuries have affected their life so that he can best present those harms and losses to an insurance adjuster, defense lawyer, mediator, judge or jury.
+They carefully explore with each client the many ways that the collision and their injuries have affected their life so that they can best present those harms and losses to an insurance adjuster, defense lawyer, mediator, judge or jury.

 Eric Stravitz is a student of the law and of trial techniques.
 He typically reads the most current articles and books about trying car accident and other cases so that he can maximize his client’s cases.
 He also has written many articles that have been published in trial lawyer publications (see Eric’s collection of articles here.)
 This concept of perpetual learning is a must in a first-rate lawyer.
 If you were injured in a car crash and need an experienced lawyer, call Eric Stravitz at 240-467-5741 for a free conversation.

 Frequently Asked Questions

 In Maryland, the statute of limitations for a car accident case is generally three years from the date of the accident.
 This means that a person involved in a crash has three years from the date of the crash to file a lawsuit.
 However, there are some exceptions to this rule and it is important to contact an attorney as soon as possible after a crash.